4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 		- Server sends available IP addresses and options
 	- DHCP request
 		- Requests IP from server after selecting from options
+		- Basically check if the network has that IP already assigned by using the offered IP and ARP broadcasting
 	- DHCP ACK
 		- DHCP agrees final comms and ack the IP request